ga83wuw/follicle_oocyte_prediction/README.md

 ## Results

+The Unets were able to achieve a dice loss of 0.12 after some hyperparameters tuning.
 With the XGBoost library we can visualize feature importance for each of the three models and compute the achieved scores:

 <p align="center">